graphql/graphql-wg/agendas/2025/07-Jul/03-wg-primary.md

 1. Defer/Stream updates (15m, Rob)
    - [Should incremental execution return an IncrementalStream or a Map containing the InitialResult and a SubsequentResultStream](https://github.com/graphql/defer-stream-wg/discussions/113)
    - [Type System section spec edits](https://github.com/graphql/graphql-spec/pull/1132) ready for review.
 AIM: merge to integration branch
+1. July Spec cut
+   - What is the status?
+   - Any chance to get schema coordinates in?